opconWizard/opcon-docs/docs/job-types/zos.md

 deleted or released, or non-job related events such as notifications, machine reconfiguration or schedule level events.
-Once an Active Trigger activates and performs the assigned task, it is placed back into the
-\"active\" state and the process repeats itself.
+Once an Active Trigger activates and performs the assigned task, it is placed back into the "active" state and the process repeats itself.

 ###### Passive Event Triggers